Eye color is the color of your iris.

 Conditions That Affect Eye Color

-- Albinism: This is an inherited condition where individuals have very little or no melanin in their bodies.
-This affects the color of skin, eyes, and hair.
+• Albinism: People with this inherited condition have little or no melanin in their skin, eyes, and hair.
 Most often, people with albinism have very light blue eyes.
 They may have red or pink-colored eyes.

-- Cataracts: This condition causes the lens of the eye to become cloudy.
-Though often associated with aging, cataracts can be caused by other conditions.
-The eyes may appear grayish or milky white color.
+• Cataracts: This condition causes the lens of the eye to become cloudy.
+Though often associated with aging, cataracts can be caused by other illnesses.
+The eyes may appear grayish or milky white.

-- Corneal arcus: With this condition, a light blue ring often appears around the cornea.
-It typically affects people over the age of 40 and can be a symptom of high cholesterol.
+• Arcus senilis: People with this condition have a light blue ring around the cornea.
+It typically affects people over 40 and can be a symptom of high cholesterol.

 Medications That Affect Eye Color

 Medications may affect eye color.
-Prostaglandin, which is often used to treat glaucoma, may darken the color of the eyes.
+Prostaglandin, often used to treat glaucoma, may darken the color of the eyes.

 Eye Color FAQs